 - Screw the chicken feeder onto the mouth of the jar.

-- Tip it up and shake the first treats down into the feeder.
+- Tip it upright and shake the first treats down into the feeder.

 Next is the Canning Jar Lids.
 Don’t you love when a friend shares the gift of something they’ve preserved over the summer?
 Why not give them a gift back they can use for their jars?
 These were made just for Christmas.